SENSUIKAN!

 20 May 1942:

-The I-71 is renumbered as the I-171.
+I-71 is renumbered as I-171.

 24 May 1942: Operation "K-2" - The second surprise raid on Pearl Harbor:

-Prior to the Battle of Midway, the I-171 departs Kwajalein to act as the radio beacon for Kawanishi H8K "Emily" flying boats east of the French Fregate Shoal.
+Prior to the Battle of Midway, I-171 departs Kwajalein to act as the radio beacon for Kawanishi H8K "Emily" flying boats east of the French Fregate Shoal.

 May-June 1942: Operation "MI" - The Battle of Midway:

-The 1-171 is in Rear Admiral Kono Chimaki's SubRon 3 with the I-168, -169, -174 and the I-175.
+I-171 is in Rear Admiral Kono Chimaki's SubRon 3 with I-168, I-169, I-174 and I-175.
 She is part of a picket line formed in the Hawaii area.
 SubRon 3 is deployed between 20N, 166-20W and 23-30N, 166-20W.

 20 June 1942:

-Returns to Kwajalein with the I-174 and the I-175.
+Returns to Kwajalein with I-174 and I-175.

 5 July 1942: